In this section

 kubectl cp production/suspicious-pod:/tmp/ evidence/pod_tmp/

-# Collect Kubernetes events for the pod
+# Collect Kubernetes events for the namespace

 kubectl get events -n production --field-selector involvedObject.name=suspicious-pod > evidence/k8s_events.txt